vyao888/book-service/README.md

     cd book-service
     mvn compile

-The Java SE 8 is recommended to build the project.
+The Java SE 8 is required to build the project.

 The Steps to run the tests for the book-service (Microservices)